fmezou/lappupdate/lapptrack/scripts.rst

 Main Script
 ***********

-The main component is the :mod:`appdownload` module which offers a command line interface and is in charge of plug-in handling and operations scheduling.
+The main component is the :mod:`lapptrack` module which offers a command line interface and is in charge of plug-in handling and operations scheduling.

 To sum up, this module call a product handler from the `cots` package to